igsr/gca_1000genomes_website/_faq/what-do-names-your-variant-files-mean-and-what-format-are-files.md

   - are-my-snps-found-1000-genomes-project
 ---

-Our variant files are distributed in [vcf format](http://vcftools.sourceforge.net/), a format initially designed which has seen wider community adoption.
+Our variant files are distributed in [vcf format](http://vcftools.sourceforge.net/), a format initially designed for the 1000 Genomes Project which has seen wider community adoption.

 The majority of our vcf files are named in the form: